Best Women's Ski Jackets of 2026

 What we didn’t like: no internal mesh pocket

-The Norrona Lofoten Gore-Tex is our winner for the most Versatile Ski Jacket.
+The Norrona Lofoten GORE-TEX is our winner for the most Versatile Ski Jacket.
 We tested several hardshell jackets for this story, and the Norrona Lofoten was neck and neck with the Arc’teryx Sentinel for overall performance, design, and durability.
 This excellent hardshell is made with quality materials and thoughtfully designed features.
 Ultimately, the Sentinel takes our best overall award for its tried and true durability and great features.
 But if you’re looking for a do-it-all hardshell ski jacket, this one is worth your consideration.

 Norrona Lofoten Gore-TeX